dersu-uz/public-site/README.md

 Run `make` at the root folder and head off to http://localhost:4000 or use your IP in the local network to check on devices.

-To rebuild the lock file when adding new dependencies use `make lock`.

 ## Continuous integration and deployment

 The Docker image for the Cloud Run service is built and deployed via Terraform on commits to the `main` branch.